enkidevs/curriculum/docker/fundamentals/images/docker-images.md

 It contains the specification for instantiating a container, including the environment in which the container will run, the application code it will need and other runtime settings such as environment variables and config files.

+Containers derived from the same image are identical to each other in terms of their application code and runtime dependencies.

 The image ID is based on the SHA[1] of the docker hub image.

 A Docker image is *immutable*; it only contains read-only layers, meaning that once an image is created it is never modified.